A character notices something unusual, investigates it, discovers a big secret, and is given Laser-Guided Amnesia

 - Implied to have happened several times with Leonard Shelby in Memento.
 Leonard is implied to have killed several people who he thought killed his wife, than destroyed the evidence of "success" after the killings, then was driven to find a killer all over again.
 If Eddie is to be believed, they killed the person who broke into Leonard's house a long time ago and on top of that, its actually Leonard himself who accidentally killed her, though she's as much to blame.

-- Eternal Sunshine of the Spotless Mind: People keep getting into the same bad relationships over and over, then wiping their memories of them.
+- In Eternal Sunshine of the Spotless Mind, where technology exists to erase unhappy memories, people keep getting into the same bad relationships over and over, then having their memories of them removed.

 - In the science fiction novel A Deepness in the Sky by Vernor Vinge, one of the characters is in a relationship with a man who she thinks is really nice but he's really a sadistic monster.
 There's a scene where she finally discovers the truth about him, only to have him zap her with Laser-Guided Amnesia — again.